Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Results

-are listed in \cref{tab:shifts}.
+is the parameter-level equivalent to \cref{eq:C_HOD}, with values provided in \cref{tab:shifts} for each tracer.
 Here, $x^\mathrm{X}_{i}$ denotes the MAP values of HOD model X fit to mock realisation $i$ with uninformative nuisance priors.
-In this comparison, the V1 analytic covariances were used throughout.
-The posterior with the HOD contribution added at the level of the power spectrum, as in our fiducial analysis described in the previous section, is shown for comparison.
-To produce this posterior, the Gaussian covariance was combined with the unwindowed HOD contribution (\cref{eq:C_HOD}) including a diagonal contribution equivalent to that of \cref{eq:diagonal}, except that the residual between best-fit model and data (\cref{eq:mod_res}) was determined from a fit to the mean power spectrum obtained from 25 cubic box mock realisations using the V1 analytic covariance.
+In this comparison, the V1 analytic covariances described in \cref{sec:cov_mat} were used throughout.
+The posterior resulting from our fiducial analysis with the HOD contribution added at the level of the power spectrum, as described in the previous section, is shown for comparison.
+To produce this posterior for the V1 volume, the analytic covariance was combined with the unwindowed HOD contribution (\cref{eq:C_HOD}) including a diagonal contribution equivalent to that of \cref{eq:diagonal}, except that the residual shown in \cref{eq:mod_res} between best-fit model and data was determined from a fit to the mean power spectrum obtained from 25 cubic box mock realisations using the V1 analytic covariance rather than the DR1-like data vectors.
 The figure shows exceptional agreement between the two cases demonstrating that both the inability of the model to absorb changes in the galaxy-halo connection and the impact of the priors on nuisance parameters are correctly accounted for.
-The additional diagonal contribution to the HOD covariance captures the effect of the nuisance priors in a trivial way---shifts in the MAP value are simply translated into the ability of the model to fit the data with the chosen priors.
+The additional diagonal contribution to the HOD covariance captures the effect of the nuisance priors in a trivial way---shifts in the MAP estimate are simply translated into the ability of the model to fit the data with the chosen priors.